tikkal/maidsafe_config/README.md

 # maidsafe_config

-execute
-$ ./runner.py
-to see options
+Run the script with no arguments to see options.